 During Star Wars Celebration on Friday, April 18, an announcement on the LIVE!
 Stage confirmed that Young Jedi Adventures would be receiving a third season.

-Nubs himself joined the stage to help make the announcement, which also included a release window for Season 3 - Fall 2025.
+Nubs joined the stage to help make the announcement, including a Fall 2025 release window for Season 3.

-With the announcement that Young Jedi Adventures will be officially receiving a third season, it became the eighth Star Wars series in existence to have that many installments.
+With the announcement that Young Jedi Adventures will officially receive a third season, it became the eighth Star Wars series to have that many installments.

 Below are the other Star Wars series that have at least three seasons: